Leukaemia in Children

 - The remainder is due to a variety of unusual and rare leukaemias.
 Chronic lymphocytic leukaemia (CLL) is very rare in children.

-- Childhood leukaemia is a biologically diverse disease, arrived at by many different pathways.
+- Lleukaemia in children is a biologically diverse disease, arrived at by many different pathways.

 - Children with leukaemia (particularly ALL) have a range of different chromosomal and genetic abnormalities that defines subsets of the disease with prognostic relevance.